kausrini/kausrini.github.io/_posts/2022-11-02-buffer-security-check.md

 But this was not the case.
 The above API calls were made by a module that was inserted into the code by the compiler (like MSVC).
 I was not the first person to be disappointed by this as you can see StackExchange posts [2] from 2015, jumping to the same conclusions as I did.

-So, it is useful to recognize such compiler inserted code stubs while reversing a malware, to speed up your analysis and ignore API calls that are no relevant.
+So, it is useful to recognize such compiler inserted code stubs while reversing a malware, to speed up your analysis and ignore API calls that are not relevant.
 In this post, I am going to discuss about this compiler inserted stub, how it looks and briefly provide an overview on its purpose.

 # Disassembly
 ![__security_init_cookie](/assets/img/2022_11_02/SecurityInitCookie.jpg){: .mx-auto.d-block :}